Levi-Ackman/Rebutall_ICML2024/README.md

 We sequentially evaluated the MAE, MSE for predictions, parameter count, and the inference time for a batch size of 128.
 We set the model dimension uniformly to 512.

-**RSE metric result.md:**
+**R-squared metric result.md:**

-Further comparison of forecasting performance using RSE as the evaluation metric
+Further comparison of forecasting performance using R-squared as the evaluation metric